 Customers crave personalization.
-Use reviews to showcase valuable, relevant insights throughout the buying journey
+We suggest a personalization strategy that uses reviews to showcase valuable, relevant insights throughout the buying journey.

 Every shopper has a unique set of wants and needs, which makes it hard for merchants to create a cohesive experience for each of their customers.